ZhanarysZadagerey/UniPisa-CS/README.md

-I'm Zhanarys Zadagerey, this is my courses:
+**Master's in Computer Science - ICT Architect ** University of Pisa.
-Master's of Computer Science - ICT Architect University of Pisa.
+I'm Zhanarys Zadagerey, this is personal notes from all courses that I took.